shakeel-faiz/FF/04Apr-15/rar-openers.md

 ## The 7 Best Tools to Open or Extract RAR Files

+Are you unsure how to open a RAR file and extract its contents?
+Here, we will present the best RAR extraction tools that meet your needs.

+## Top 7 Tools for Opening RAR Files

 RAR is a popular file format.
 If you have a RAR file and you don't know how to extract its contents, the list provided below can help you.
 All the RAR openers listed are user-friendly and easy to use.
 Most of them are free, but you may need to pay for some additional features.

 Here are the **7 best tools to open or extract RAR files**.